Priya Basil

+From 2021 to 2023 Basil was International Writer in Residence for Mindscapes, a project of the Wellcome Trust UK, devoted to transforming how we understand, talk about and treat mental health.
+As part of this Priya undertook a research journey which spanned six continents to learn about different understandings of well being and practices of healing.
+In 2024, Basil was writer in residence with Canopy, a project by Wellcome intended to put health at the centre of climate action.

 Writing

 Her first novel, Ishq and Mushq, was published in 2007.
 Ishq and Mushq is a family saga which illuminates the problem of cultural identity for immigrants over several generations, and raises questions of memory, exile and self-rediscovery.
 Ishq and Mushq came second in the World Book Day "Book to Talk About 2008" competition.
 The novel was also short-listed for a Commonwealth Writers' Prize, and long-listed for the Dylan Thomas Prize and the International Dublin Literary Award.

 Her second novel, The Obscure Logic of the Heart, was published in June 2010.
-It tells the love story between the Muslim Lina and the secular Kenyan architecture student, Anil.
-The characters are caught in the maelstrom of socio-political problems as they try to negotiate between different loyalties – to family, faith, society and themselves.
+It tells the love story of the Muslim Lina and the secular Kenyan architecture student, Anil, against a background of socio-political problems.

-Priya's novella Strangers on the 16:02 is published on 17 February 2011.
+Basil's novella Strangers on the 16:02 was published in 2011.

-Basil’s work has been translated into Italian, German, Russian, Bulgarian, Brazilian Portuguese, Dutch, Croatian, and Serbian.
+Her book Be My Guest: Reflections on Food, Community and the meaning of Generosity, was one of The Observers Best Books of 2019, and was selected as non-fiction book of the year by Deutschlandfunk Kultur in Germany.
+Her book In Us and Now, Becoming Feminist was published in German translation (Im Wir und Jetzt, Feministin werden) with Suhrkamp in 2021.

-In autumn 2014, Priya Basil took up the prestigious Writers' Lectureship at the University of Tübingen.
+In autumn 2014, Basil took up the Writers' Lectureship at the University of Tübingen.
 She shared the honour with Chika Unigwe.
-Taiye Selasi, and Nii Ayikwei Parkes also gave supporting lectures.

-Basil's other writings have been published in The Guardian, and the Asia Literary Review, She is a regular contributor to Lettre International, the leading German-language literary magazine.
+Basil's other writings have been published in The Guardian, Die Zeit and the Asia Literary Review.
+She is a contributor to Lettre International, a German-language literary magazine.
 Her themes include art, Europe, democracy, migration and (neo-)colonialism.